OskarStark/doctor-rst/docs/rules.md

-`/centre/i` | Please use American English for: %s `/colour/i` | Please use American English for: %s `/flavour/i` | Please use American English for: %s `/analyse/i` | Please use American English for: %s `/licence/i` | Please use American English for: %s
+`/centre/i` | Please use American English for: %s `/colour/i` | Please use American English for: %s `/flavour/i` | Please use American English for: %s `/licence/i` | Please use American English for: %s

 ##### Valid Examples :+1: